bitnami/charts/bitnami/valkey/README.md

        save ""
     ```

     > *Note that the `Enable AOF` comment belongs to the original config file and what you're actually doing is disabling it.
-This change will only be neccessary for the temporal cluster you're creating to upload the dump.*
+This change will only be necessary for the temporal cluster you're creating to upload the dump.*

 - Start the new cluster to create the PVCs.
 Use the command below as an example:

     ```console
     helm install new-valkey -f values.yaml . --set cluster.enabled=true --set cluster.replicaCount=3
     ```

-- Now that the PVC were created, stop it and copy the *dump.rdp* file on the persisted data by using a helping pod.
+- Now that the PVC is created, stop it and copy the *dump.rdp* file on the persisted data by using a helping pod.

     ```text
     $ helm delete new-valkey